blukatdevelopment/UnchainedWorldsOld/basic_edition/monster_guide.md

 ### Extra stats: Multiple States
 If you are making a particularly tough enemy with many HP, you may wish you give it multiple stat blocks each with their own chunk of HP.
 When the first runs out of HP, don't carry over overkill damage.
 Give each stat block a different set of special powers, and maybe a different style of behavior(such as panic, getting serious, fleeing)

+### Extra stats: Variable actions
+If you want to nerf monsters that are intended to appear in large amounts, give them less actions.
+Likewise, you may increase a monster's power by giving it more.
+Note that there is no fourth attack option.

 ## Archetypal stat blocks
 Change out the name and slap some powers on.
 Boom!
 You've got a monster.
 You may wish to swap the abilities from a single modifier to scores, change attacks, etc, but that's up to you.